 machine is non-compliant the scrutineer may ask for the machine to be represented.
 This also applies to backgrounds and numbers.

 The machine will only be ticked off the list when the scrutineer is satisfied.

 Bikes will be scrutineered as per current ACU rule book.

 Backgrounds and numbers:

 Backgrounds must be correct for the respective group.
 Numbers must be clear and the correct size.
-The reasons being that lapscorers use the numbers to back up the timing system in the event of failure.
+Lapscorers use the numbers to back up the timing system in the event of failure.
 We cannot score what we cannot read.

 Transponders will be used at all race meetings.
 Please remember to make sure your transponders are fully charged at the beginning of each race meeting.
 If you have any queries regarding transponders, ie hiring, buying, charging etc. please use the mobile number 07709 253536 or EASSC’s facebook to contact a committee member.